2020s in fashion: Barbiecore, McBling, and gyaru

-Barbiecore, also known as bimbocore, was a fashion style inspired by the Barbie doll.
+Barbiecore, also known as bimbocore, is a fashion style inspired by the Barbie doll.
 It became popular in 2022 and 2023, especially following the release of the Barbie movie.
 The aesthetic featured a color palette with bright pinks, including hot pink, as well as pastels, white, and metallics.
 The fashion included fitted dresses, mini skirts, and crop tops, often made from shiny fabrics like satin and glitter.
 Accessories like oversized sunglasses, platform shoes, and bold jewelry were also common.
 The movement represented the feminist themes seen in the movie.
 A visually similar, but distinct Japanese subculture, known as Gyaru, dates back to the late 1990s.

 The Barbiecore style acts as a meta-ironic parody of the mid-2000s to early 2010s millennial girlboss feminism, acknowledging that they are appealing to heteronormative feminine beauty standards and sexist stereotypes, while being trans-inclusive and sex-positive.
 Pro-sex work and pro-women's rights, Bimbocore gained popularity in leftist TikTok communities.
 McBling, a similar aesthetic, was commonly mislabeled as Y2K.
 Millennial pink as worn by Margot Robbie in the Barbie film, rhinestones, small handbags, large sunglasses, and pop music define this aesthetic.

 Barbiecore or Bimbocore was criticized for glamorizing the sugar baby lifestyle, bimbo feminism and adult platforms such as OnlyFans, but that did not end the movement's popularity with Gen Z. McBling has also been thoroughly criticized for racism, whitewashing, classism, and fatphobia.

 Gorpcore

-Gorpcore is a style that emerged in the late 2010s and early 2020s, coined by Jason Chef in 2017.
-Gorpcore incorporates tech-based, loose-fitting outdoors and camping-chic inspired styles.
-A significant part of this style category is defined by the earthy and muted tones often found in the range of gear included in the trend, such as olive green, khaki, beige grey marl, and horizon blue.
+Gorpcore is a style that emerged in the late 2010s and early 2020s, coined by Jason Chen in 2017.
+Gorpcore incorporates tech-based, loose-fitting outdoorsy and camping-chic inspired styles.
+A significant part of this style category is defined by the earthy and muted tones often found in the range of gear included in the trend, such as olive green, khaki, beige-grey marl, and horizon blue.
 The style reuses and incorporates style inspirations from previous style generations and similar outdoorsy styles.
 The style is somewhat open for interpretation because it is fairly new, making it flexible and creative, although certain patterns and forms often help classify an outfit as gorp.

 Brands associated with the gorpcore aesthetic include Arc'teryx, Patagonia, and The North Face, although secondhand, sustainable clothing from vintage shops, thrift stores, and online stores like Depop, Etsy or Thred-up is also widespread.
 The trend is considered by many to be elitist, and often the brands associated are premium brands with high price tags out of range for average wage.
 Apparel pieces that make up the trend include down jackets, body warmers, anoraks, utilitarian Eagle Creek and Osprey rucksacks, crew neck and v-neck t-shirts with zipper pockets, utility pants, moisture-wicking trekking shirts with short sleeves and snap fasteners, knit caps, big headphones and racer-glasses.

 The style is unisex, reflecting how people search for new ways to incorporate previously underutilized categories of utilitarian outdoor activity-related clothing into modern urban settings.